jundalisay/superblist/content/en/research/schumacher/pool-clearing/part-1.md

 - the countries which have achieved balance are relieved of all claims and liabilities from the bilateral clearings, and
 - the surplus countries simply remain as the creditors of the deficit countries.

-How can multilateral clearing be achieved without the application of force?
+** Multilateral Clearing be achieved without the application of force, through “Pool Clearing”:**

-**Through “Pool Clearing”:**
-- Every country sets up a National Clearing Fund*.
+1. Every country sets up a National Clearing Fund*
-- They agree on the rates of exchange by which each currency is to be related to all other currencies
+2. They agree on the exchange rates by which each currency is to be related to all other currencies
-- Importers pay into their own National Clearing Fund using their own currency
+3. Importers pay into their own National Clearing Fund using their own currency
-- The exporter's Clearing Fund is informed that payment has been received and pays the exporter
+4. The exporter's Clearing Fund is informed that payment has been received and pays the exporter
-- Each Clearing Fund thus receives and disburses only national currency
-  - It receives such currency from the home importers and disburses it to the home exporters.
+5. Each Clearing Fund thus receives and disburses only national currency.
+It receives such currency from the home importers and disburses it to the home exporters.

+{{< youtube LsWUjsr0paA >}}

 > *Schumacher Footnote: This paragraph merely states the theoretical principle of Pool Clearing.
 In practice, the channeling of all payments through the Clearing Fund can be made hardly noticeable to any individual trader.
 The established banks would be authorised to make and accept payments against documentary evidence and would merely settle the uncleared balance with the Clearing Fund.
 They would also continue to finance home importers and exporters in much the same way as before.
 Whether or not certain categories of in-payments or out-payments are to be made subject to special permit, is a question which every government has by itself.
 Any foreign exchange control is equally compatible with Pool Clearing.